 \subsection{\Algname's activation memory}

-We demonstrate that the peak activation memory for \Algname\ has the lowest activation memory footprint for a single MoE layer as shown in Figure~\ref{fig:mem} across all scales.
+We demonstrate that \Algname\ achieves the lowest peak activation memory footprint for a single MoE layer as shown in Figure~\ref{fig:mem} across all scales on H100 GPUs.
 For the 7B model with $n=256$, our approach reduces memory usage by \textbf{45\%} compared to ScatterMoE, and more significantly compared to MoMoE.
 For 30B and 120B models, the gap becomes even wider: at 120B scale, our method saves more than \textbf{3GiB memory per layer} compared to MoMoE.
 We also validate that \Algname's activation memory stays constant w.r.t. expert granularity as shown in Figure~\ref{fig:teasor}.